Understanding this post requires first, that you read all three parts of the miniseries:

-First things first, Here-There as the title of Part 1 clearly evidences started out as an experiment of sorts.
-I had not written any prose the whole of 2017 and was at a point where an interest to, was really non-existent.
+Here-There, as the title of Part 1 (A Science Fiction Experiment) clearly evidences, started out as an experiment of sorts.
+I had not written any prose the whole of 2017 and was at a point where any interest to, was really non-existent.

 Without further ado, lets start talking!